 On December 23, 2004, in connection with the closing of the merger agreement, dated October 5, 2004, with CBS Radio Media Corporation (formerly known as Infinity Media Corporation, "CBS Radio"), an indirect wholly-owned subsidiary of CBS Corporation, Infinity Broadcasting Corporation of San Francisco ("Infinity SF") and SBS Bay Area, LLC, a wholly-owned subsidiary of SBS, pursuant to which SBS acquired the FCC license of Infinity SF (the "CBS Radio Merger"), we issued to CBS Radio an aggregate of 380,000 shares of Series C convertible preferred stock, \$0.01 par value per share (the "Series C preferred stock").
 Each share of Series C preferred stock is convertible at the option of the holder into two fully paid and non-assessable shares of the Class A common stock.
-The shares of Series C preferred stock issued at the closing of the CBS Radio Merger are convertible into 760,000 shares of Class A common stock, subject to certain adjustments.
-In connection with the CBS Radio Merger, we also entered into a registration rights agreement with CBS Radio, pursuant to which CBS Radio may instruct us to file up to three registration statements, on a best efforts basis, with the SEC, providing for the registration for resale of the Class A common stock issuable upon conversion of the Series C preferred stock.
+The shares of Series C preferred stock issued at the closing of the CBS Radio Merger, we also entered into a registration rights agreement with CBS Radio, pursuant to which CBS Radio may instruct us to file up to three registration statements, on a best efforts basis, with the SEC, providing for the registration for resale of the Class A common stock issuable upon conversion of the Series C preferred stock.
 Pursuant to a Stockholder Agreement dated October 5, 2004 among CBS Radio, Mr. Alarcón and the Company (the "Stockholder Agreement") the holder of the Series C preferred stock is entitled to certain rights, including first negotiation rights in connection with the sale of certain of the Company's radio station assets and certain preemptive rights in respect to the Company's equity issuances.